ZigzagAwaka/LegendWeathers/README.md

-# PremiumScraps
+# LegendWeathers

-This is the repository for the PremiumScraps Lethal Company mod.
+This is the repository for the LegendWeathers Lethal Company mod.

 You can post some suggestions or issues in the 'Issues' tab.